-Visual Man Tracking in action.
-Applying the skills of a Visual Man Tracker.
-A Search and Rescue Tracker scans the area for clues that show spoor of a lost person’s trail.
-What is Visual Man Tracking?
-Visual man tracking is an ancient hunting technique still in use today for locating and trailing wildlife.
-But in […]
+Visual Man Tracking in action: A Search and Rescue Tracker, applying ancient tracking skills, scans the area for clues that show “Spoor,” or evidence, of a lost person’s trail.
+What […]

 Shadow Wolves

 Shadow Wolves.
 “In brightest day, in darkest night, no evil shall escape my sight, for I am the Shadow Wolf” — U.S. Customs Patrol Officer motto.
-Shadow Wolves are children of the wilderness.
-“This tracking, in the ancient way, is often called “cutting sign” or “checking spore” by members of tribes such as the Sioux, […]
+Shadow Wolves are children […]

 How to Track Wild Animals

-Tracking is a fun way to discover and learn a lot about animals and their behavior.
-The more you track animals the more you learn about them and the life they live.
-Learning how to track wildlife is an ancient survival skill.
-A skill our ancestors relied upon to live, hunt, and forage.
-How to […]
+Tracking is a fun way to discover and learn about animals and their behavior.
+The more you track Animals the more you will learn about them and the life they […]

 Mountain Lion Facts for Search and Rescue

 The mountain lion, Felis concolor, or cat of one color, is also known as cougar, panther, ghost cat, catamount, and puma.
-The mountain lion is the largest feline carnivore of North America.
-Adults are tawny to chocolate-brown with black tips on their ears and their long tails.
-Mountain Lion Facts On average, females measure 7 feet from nose to […]
+The mountain lion is the largest feline carnivore in […]

 Sign language – reading natures clues with Mark Wienert